-Ally Sultana (photo right) spoke of her work in Birmingham, with a networks of groups in a campaign against domestic violence.
+Ally Sultana (photo right) spoke of her work in Birmingham, with a network of groups in a campaign against domestic violence.
 Women began to open up to her and trust her after a little while.
 During the last three and a half years she was involved in a campaign against domestic violence against women.
 She found that there were a lot of good people doing good work in isolation.
-In the building of a network we have been much more effective.
+In the building of a network, we have been much more effective.
 We have done various events and campaigns for local women in particular.
 What I found was that no one is too difficult to contact if you make an effort.
-In the last six months she has been working for women’s civic engagement.
-It entailed upskilling women to enable them to meet and engage with local decision makers.
+In the last six months, she has been working for women’s civic engagement.
+It entailed upskilling women to enable them to meet and engage with local decision-makers.
 She also did theatre performances in schools to recognise violence at home and to get help rather than cover it up.

 Faeeza Vaid, (photo left) from Birmingham, said her goals were always very high.
-From a young age her father use to address her as future Prime Minister, even though she had no interest in politics!
-Soon after receiving her award she was interviewed by various media outlets as a spokesperson for Muslim women on the Burqa issue as that day France's lower Assembly voted to ban the Burqa in France.
+From a young age, her father use to address her as future Prime Minister, even though she had no interest in politics!
+Soon after receiving her award, she was interviewed by various media outlets as a spokesperson for Muslim women on the Burqa issue as that day France's lower Assembly voted to ban the Burqa in France.

 Brooke Borg and Brandon Borg (photo left with Lord King) from Malta, wanted to inspire young people to achieve and have a positive outlook in life through music.
 Brooke always wanted to be a singer and came to London to develop her ability.
 They enjoy running workshops to support others to learn to express themselves and fulfil their talents.
 She sang the dynamic theme song of the workshops ‘Love Not War’ during the programme.